 starchy vegetables with either proteins or fats

-different fats in one meal, e.g., a salad with olives, avocado and nuts — just pick one fat
+different fats in one meal, for example, a salad with olives, avocado and nuts — just pick one fat

 melons with any other fruit, as they digest very quickly (in about 20 minutes), and so are best eaten by themselves or with each other and before a main meal.